7coil/MSS-Discord/README.md

 ### Microsoft Windows (Vista and up!)

-Microsoft Windows is NOT supported under any circumstances.
-Please do not attempt to use on Windows unless you somehow are stuck on an island with a Windows based laptop and sattelite internet and not being able to download Linux.
+Microsoft Windows is NOT supported.
+Help can still be given, but if anything breaks, you might need to doublethonk about what you're doing.

 #### Prerequisites